 Question 4.
 What abilities must an astronaut have, according to the journalist?
 (6)

 Answer: According to the journalist, one needs to know a lot about everything- biology, astrophysics, and aeronautical engineering to be an astronaut.

 Question 5.
 Describe Kalpana Chawla’s first mission in space.
 (5)

 Answer: Kalpana Chawla’s first mission in space lasted 15 days, 16 hours and 34 minutes.
-She went around earth for 252 times, travelling 10.75 kilometers.
+She went around the earth 252 times, travelling 10.75 million kilometers.
 A Ukrainian and a Japanese astronaut were also among the crew members.

 Question 6.
 What does Kalpana Chawla say about pursuing a dream?
 Do you agree with her that success is possible?

-Answer: Kalpana says that, “The path from dreams to success does exist.
+Answer: Kalpana says, “The path from dreams to success does exist.
 May you have the vision to find it, the courage to get onto it… Wishing you a great journey.”